Mohammad Ali Bogra: Diplomatic career (1947–1952)

 In 1948, Bogra was asked by Prime Minister Liaquat Ali Khan to be appointed the Pakistan ambassador to the Kingdom of Egypt to head the Pakistani diplomatic mission in Cairo, which Bogra declined.
 Instead, he chose the diplomatic assignment in neighboring Burma and presented his credentials in Rangoon in 1948.
 Soon after becoming Pakistan Ambassador to Burma, his political philosophy reflected a conservative mindset and took an anti-communist stance when he supported the Burma's military operations against the communists.
 In 1948, he showed concerns of communist expansion in Pakistan when he reportedly told Pakistani journalists that: "even [sic] if the Burmese Government succeed in suppressing the communists, it is possible they may shift the centre of communist efforts to Pakistan."

 In 1949, he left Burma to become high commissioner to Canada, a position he held until 1952.
 In February 1952, he was made ambassador to the United States.

 Watching the campaign for the 1952 United States presidency, Bogra conjectured, according to Husain Haqqani, that Pakistan could obtain economic and military aid from the United States by casting itself as a front line state in the battle to contain Soviet communism.
 He vigorously lobbied anticommunists in Washington, D.C. to that end.
 In Pakistan's political circle, he was seen as extremely having pro-American views and had fondness of the country, the United States.
 He also helped negotiate the United States' officer assistance advisory to be dispatch to Pakistan, in an agreement he signed with the United States government in 1952.

-In the Foreign Service society of Pakistan, Bogra gained a reputation of "a man who was known for his excessive praise of everything American."
+Bogra gained a reputation "for his excessive praise of everything American."
 Pakistani historians held him widely responsibly as one of the principal personalities putting Pakistan in the alliance of the United States against the Soviet Union.
 He was a little-known pro-American political outsider when Ghulam Muhammad chose him in 1953 to replace Khawaja Nazimuddin as prime minister.